oracle-livelabs/goldengate/goldengate-microservices23ai-modern/prepare-consoles/prepare-consoles.md

 ## Task 2: Add a Checkpoint table and Heartbeat table

-### About Checkpoint table and Trandata
+### About Checkpoint and Heartbeat tables

-Create a Checkpoint table in the target database to provide fault tolerance for the Replicat process.
-Trandata enables the unconditional logging of primary keys and the conditional supplemental logging of all unique and foreign keys for the specified table.
-Adding Trandata is required for the source database.
+A Checkpoint table created in the target database adds fault tolerance for the Replicat process.
+Heartbeat tables monitor lag throughout the data replication cycle.
+Each source database sends automatic heartbeats into the replication streams by updating heartbeat seed table and heartbeat table records, constructing a heartbeat history record.

 1. In the navigation menu, under the EAST connection, select **Checkpoint**.
 On the Checkpoint page, click **Add Checkpoint** (plus icon).